Career & Business

 • Relationship Building

-Resumes are vital, CVs are even better…
+Resumes are vital, and CVs are even better.

 Always tailor your resume for the specific job.
 If you are applying for a sales job, it should not be the same version as your resume for a teaching job.
 They are two different industries that require specific qualifications.
 The same thing goes for your cover letter.
 Each employer is looking for specific qualifications, so you must emphasize in some way that you exceed these qualifications.